TianxiWan/Diagnosis-Agents/README.md

 ---

 ## ⚠️ Update
-The PsyCo-Dial conversation set is under institutional ethics review.
+The EMR dataset **PsyCoProfile** and the diagnostic dialogue dataset **PsyCoTalk** have successfully passed institutional ethics review and are now available on Hugging Face.
-The files required to reproduce the pipeline are available now; the full dataset will appear here immediately after approval.
+You can access them at: [https://huggingface.co/datasets](https://huggingface.co/datasets)

 ---